-The Compensation Committee may modify these goals at any time during the year due to unforeseen circumstances, including economic downturn, or acquisitions, but did not do so during 2015.
-The Compensation Committee generally does not assign a particular weight to, or ascribe a specific dollar value to, any one of the corporate goals or individual performance achievements.
+The Compensation Committee may modify these goals at any time during the year due to unforeseen circumstances, including economic downturn, or acquisitions, and did so during 2016 following the acquisition of Yodle, Inc. The Compensation Committee generally does not assign a particular weight to, or ascribe a specific dollar value to, any one of the corporate goals or individual performance achievements.